 In Panel A of Table 4, we present the impact estimates of Advising Plus on Fall 2022 enrollment outcomes from the National Student Clearinghouse data.
-Despite the Advising Plus incentives working as designed to positively influence students' application behaviors -- including their preferences among the colleges to which they applied -- and substantially increasing acceptances at Barron's 2 institutions, we observe no significant overall impact on enrollment quality.
-We have sufficient precision to rule out positive impacts on enrollment at CollegePoint schools of approximately three percentage points or greater.
+Despite the Advising Plus incentives working as designed to positively influence students' application behaviors -- and induced students to prefer the highest-quality institutions -- we observe no significant overall impact on enrollment quality.
+We have sufficient precision to rule out positive impacts on enrollment at CP schools of approximately three percentage points or greater.
 These null results are consistent with using the College Choice Survey to derive the enrollment outcome (Panel B).
 We explore why Advising Plus did not have the intended impact on enrollment quality in more detail below.